Considerations and Limitations

 • If you plan to perform scheduled or manual switchover, make sure that the mount server volume with the write cache has enough free disk space to store the changes of the published database.
 You can configure the mount server in the backup repository settings.
 For more information, see the Specify Mount Server Settings section of the Veeam Backup & Replication User Guide.

-• Instant recovery to a Microsoft SQL Server cluster requires free drive letters on all cluster nodes.
-The number of free drive letters on each cluster node must be twice the number of clustered disks in the backup.
+• Instant recovery to a Microsoft SQL Server failover cluster requires 2 free drive letters on each cluster node to mount a volume from the backup.
+If the backed-up machine has multiple volumes, the number of free drive letters on each cluster node must be twice the number of volumes in the backup.
+For more information, see How Instant Recovery Works.